 Bisquick Chicken Pot Pie with Veg-All

-I will share throughout this post a few of the other things we’ve made with this box of goodness too.
-‘Cause this one is going to make you want to think outside of the “box” a lot more my friends. 😉
+We started with this Chicken Cobbler Recipe and that was delish, the first of many that weren’t just breads.
+I will share throughout this post a few of the other things we’ve made with this box of goodness too ’cause this one is going to make you want to think outside of the “box” a lot more my friends. 😉

 Homemade you would need melted butter, flour, chicken broth, salt and pepper to make a thick sauce of sorts.
 To make things easier you can just use a can of cream of chicken soup or cream of mushroom soup instead.